Rodrigo Toscano

-Rodrigo Toscano (born 1964 in San Diego) is an Hispano Americano poet and labor and environmental activist.
+Rodrigo Toscano (born 1964 in San Diego) is a Hispanic-American poet and labor and environmental activist.
 He has worked with the Labor Institute since 2000 as a director of national projects.
 He is also a lifelong amateur classical pianist.

 Life

 Originally from San Diego, California, Toscano lived in San Francisco from 1995 to 1999, and Brooklyn, New York from 1999 to 2015.
 He works for the Labor Institute based in New York City, and lives in New Orleans, Louisiana.
 He has authored twelve poetry books and received multiple translations.